Top 10 Questions Parents Ask

 6. What is the school’s position on technology?

 For our students who have cell phones, their phones must be turned off and in their lockers during school hours.
 As a result, WCA students are phone-free for at least seven hours a day.
-This policy helps ensure that students are engaged and distraction-free, both in classroom discussions and in social interactions.
-If parents need to reach their students, they can always email a teacher or call the school office.
+This policy helps ensure that students are engaged and free from distraction both in classroom discussions and in social interactions.

 7. What extracurricular activities do you offer?